-SouthWest Writers is celebrating Poetry Month (April 2021) with award-winning Poets in Ireland!
+SouthWest Writers celebrated Poetry Month in April 2021 with award-winning Poets from Ireland!

 - Geraldine Mills

 Geraldine Mills, author of five collections of poetry, three collections of short stories and a children’s novel for middle-grade readers.
 She has been awarded many prizes and bursaries for her poetry and fiction, including the Hennessy/Tribune New Irish Writer Award, three Arts Council Bursaries and a Patrick and Katherine Kavanagh Fellowship.
 She collaborated with American poet Lisa C. Taylor on The Other Side of Longing which was chosen as the Gerson Reading at the University of Connecticut, 2011.

 Find Geraldine at GeraldineMillsWriter.blogspot.com.

 Luke Morgan, award-winning Irish writer and director.
 His debut collection Honest Walls was published by Arlen House in 2016.
 According to the Poetry Ireland Review, Luke has “shimmering potential.”
 Luke’s films have been screened at film festivals all over the world.
 His debut feature film, Sooner or Later, is available now in all territories on Amazon Prime.
 Luke’s second collection, Beast, is forthcoming from Arlen House.